 If this is different from the deceased’s wishes, states might not recognize certain gifts or wills made by individuals before their passing as being legally binding.
 Under Intestacy Laws in most U.S.-based jurisdictions, whoever inherits the estate becomes executor.
 For example, the current spouse would be able to distribute the deceased’s properties as they see fit.

 It’s costly too because attorneys are needed to oversee this process that could’ve been avoided had there simply been an estate plan put into place before passing away.

 5 Things You Shouldn’t Include in Your Will

 - *Deeds that transfer an asset to another person upon your death (transfer on death deed).

-- Beneficiaries listed on things like life insurance, pension funds, or annuities or structured settlements.
-Each of these situations are governed by arrangements made at purchase, when created. or when legally awarded.
+- **Beneficiaries listed on things like life insurance, pension funds, or annuities, or structured settlements.
+Each of these situations is governed by arrangements made at purchase when created or when legally awarded.

 Yes, the prospect of creating wills can be daunting, but Aging Takes Planning is here for you!
 Just go to our Resources page to see what we can help you with!